MaksimVF/AI_BackLog_Assistant_2.0/iteration6_summary.md

 ## Files Modified

-- `requirements.txt` - Added aiogram dependency
+- `requirements.txt` - Added aiogram, asyncpg, weaviate-client dependencies
 - `tasklist.md` - Updated progress tracking
-- `src/api/main.py` - Added new endpoints
+- `src/api/main.py` - Added new endpoints with database integration
-- `src/bot/*` - New Telegram bot implementation
+- `src/bot/*` - New Telegram bot implementation with database integration
+- `src/db/*` - New database models, connection, and repository
+- `src/utils/*` - New Weaviate and S3 clients
+- `tests/*` - Comprehensive integration tests

 ## Conclusion

-Iteration 6 has successfully implemented the core integration components for Telegram bot and FastAPI endpoints.
-The system is now ready for storage integration and deployment preparation.
+Iteration 6 has successfully completed all integration and deployment tasks.
+The system now has:

+1. **Full Database Integration**: PostgreSQL for task management, Weaviate for vector search, S3 for file storage
+2. **Complete API**: FastAPI endpoints with real database operations
+3. **Telegram Bot**: Full integration with database operations
+4. **Comprehensive Testing**: Tests for all components and integrations
+5. **Deployment Ready**: Configured for Docker deployment

+The system is now ready for production deployment and end-to-end testing.